November 10, 2020

 There are several ways you can find medical shadowing hours as a pre-PA student, including finding a PA that you know, using healthcare provider registries, or looking for a different healthcare professional to shadow.
 We have explored all of these options for your consideration.

 We understand the importance of shadowing because that’s what we do at Global Pre-Meds.
 We provide doctor shadowing and international healthcare experience abroad for premed, nursing, midwifery, or physician assistant students.
-We want to help ynoou fulfil your PA school shadowing requirements in the easiest way possible.
-All you have to do is apply.
+We want to help you fulfill your PA school shadowing requirements in the easiest way possible.

 It’s important for you to shadow and understand the PA profession before committing to that career path.
 By shadowing, you are not only fulfilling the requirements of your physician assistant program, but you are making sure you understand exactly what PAs do.